fhackett/cpsc490/README.md

 - What it a translation unit?
 Which translation unit is a header part of?

-- Touch on linking, in our case we ran into an interesting edge case where one of the programs was missing an `#include` but ran anyway due to a linker quirk.
+- Touch on linking, in our case we ran into an interesting edge case where one of the Hello World programs was missing an `#include` but ran anyway due to a linker quirk.

 - What is the compiler actually doing?
     - Parsing your code